-0.7 lbf·ft (1 N·m, 0.1 kgf·m) - 7.
-Then, using a torque wrench, tighten the castle nut until the first available groove in the castle nut aligns with the cotter pin hole.
+0.7 lbf·ft (1.0 N·m, 0.1 kgf·m)

+7. Then, using a torque wrench, tighten the castle nut until the first available groove in the castle nut aligns with the cotter pin hole.
 Do not tighten past the first alignment of the castle nut groove and the cotter pin hole.

-TIGHTENING TORQUE LIMIT:

-33 lbf·ft (44 N·m, 4.5 kgf·m)

-Do not tighten the castle nut above the TIGHTENING TORQUE LIMIT, or the propeller and shaft may be damaged.
+TIGHTENING TORQUE LIMIT: 33 lbf·ft (44 N·m, 4.5 kgf·m) Do not tighten the castle nut above the TIGHTENING TORQUE LIMIT, or the propeller and shaft may be damaged.

-- 8. Be sure to replace the cotter pin with a new one. - Use a TOHATSU Genuine stainless steel cotter pin or equivalent cotter pin and bend the pin ends as shown.
+- 8. Be sure to replace the cotter pin with a new one - Use a TOHATSU Genuine stainless steel cotter pin or equivalent cotter pin and bend the pin ends as shown on next page.

-Note that these wrenches are not included with the tool set that comes with the outboard motor.
-Contact your authorized TOHATSU dealer for additional tool information
+Note that the castle nut wrench is not included with the tool set that comes with the outboard motor.
+Contact your authorized TOHATSU dealer for additional tool information.